- Biological Inventions

 Further, an indemnity bond is also required to be furnished by the right holder.
 This is done to protect the Custom authorities against any liability and expenses that may be incurred as a result of the detention of the goods.
 A format for the indemnity bond is provided here.

 After furnishing these bonds and completing other procedural requirements, the recordation process is completed.
 The recordations remain effective for a period of five years or expiry of the IP, whichever is earlier

-Detaining of Goods by the Custom Authorities and Remedies to the Right Holder
+Detaining of Goods by the Customs Authorities and Remedies to the Right Holder

 Powers of the Commissioner

 The setup has become quite convenient for the IP holders after the launch of the portal.
-With proper recordation, Custom authorities are at a better position to tackle cross-border counterfeiting and infringement of IP rights.
-However, efficiency of the setup depends to a great extent on the right holder.
+With proper recordation, Custom authorities are in a better position to tackle cross-border counterfeiting and infringement of IP rights.
+However, the efficiency of the setup depends to a great extent on the right holder.

 Author: Parimal Kashyap, Intern at Khurana & Khurana, Advocates and IP Attorneys.
 In case of any queries please contact/write back to us at firstname.lastname@example.org.